top of page

 2. A Next 100 Colorado representative will reach out to schedule an introductory call/meeting with a membership committee representative.

-5. The Next 100 Colorado Member Committee will make a final decision and take a vote on the applicant’s membership.
+3. The Next 100 Colorado Membership Committee will make a final decision and take a vote on the applicant’s membership.

 Let's Talk